w0jnar/CATpiler/README.md

 A live version of the project can be found [here](http://w0jnar.github.io/CATpiler/).
 I recommend using Google Chrome to view it.

 The original version of the template used for the page comes from [here](http://html5up.net/).

+The original version of the tree building library used for this project comes from [here](http://philogb.github.io/jit/index.html).